Skip to Main Content

 You might be familiar with a database called Academic Search Ultimate from other classes, but there are a few specialized databases I recommend for finding scholarly articles in HDFS 3130.
 PsycINFO is a great place to start for most research topics in HDFS because of its powerful filters.

-One of the top resources for research in psychology - includes information on topics ranging from education to pharmacology.
+One of the top resources for research in psychology and the behavioral and social sciences.
+Includes information on topics ranging from education to pharmacology.

 Need the PDF/full-text?